Oluwasetemi/school_of_engineering_v4/slides.md

 ---

 # Contd.

 <div />

-Dialogs are mostly used in cases that requires the immediate attention of the site user, it might be to convey important messages of notifications that requires user acknowledgment just like the <kbd>alert()</kbd> but dialogs provides more accessibility options and flexibility.
+Dialogs are mostly used in cases that requires the immediate attention of the site user, it might be to convey important messages of notifications that requires user acknowledgment just like the `alert()` but dialogs provides more accessibility options and flexibility.

 Also, we can use dialogs to seek confirmation from a user before proceeding with a particular action that may have some consequences.